mirhmousavi/Regex.Persian.Language/README.md

-# :white_check_mark: 🇮🇷 🇮🇷 🇮🇷 Regex for Persian (Farsi) Language 🇮🇷 🇮🇷 🇮🇷
+# 🇮🇷 🇮🇷 🇮🇷 Regex for Persian (Farsi) Language 🇮🇷 🇮🇷 🇮🇷

-#### Collection of Regex for validating, filtering, sanitizing and finding Persian strings.
+## Collection of Regex for validating, filtering, sanitizing and finding Persian strings

 ### Introduction

 Because of historical matters, many Arabic characters get a way into Persian language and transformed it, In these years many efforts have been made by government and non-governmental organizations to revivification of authority of Persian language and this is one of them.

 #### :eight_pointed_black_star: Notes